CompIsle/Unit-16-A2/doc/Problem 1 Doc.md

 Checkboxes: Allows users to mark tasks as completed or incomplete.
 "Delete" and "Edit" buttons: Allows users to delete or edit selected tasks.

+The application provides basic functionality for managing tasks, such as adding, editing, deleting, and filtering tasks.
+The UI elements are intuitive and self-explanatory, making it easy for users to interact with the application.

 ### Code Design
 MainWindow.xaml.cs: This file contains the code-behind logic for the main window and handles the UI interactions.